divonlan/genozip/docs/genounzip.rst

 .. include:: opt-piz.rst

-.. option:: --unbind=prefix  Specify a prefix that is added to each file component name.
+.. option:: -u --prefix <prefix> Specify a prefix that is added to each file component name.
 A prefix may include a directory.

           |